 Developing creative ideas – it doesn’t happen at the flick of a switch.
 Some need a quiet environment, others need to share with like-minded people, and still others thrive on heated discussions with those of a different opinion.
 Whatever the case, creativity needs freedom.
 To create this freedom and meet the demands of the digitalized working world, we at Deutsche Telekom are changing the basic conditions, using agile methods, and trying out new forms of collaboration.

-Learning together and
+Learning with and

 Birgit Bohle, since January 2019 Chief Human Resources Officer and Labor Director at Deutsche Telekom